-- 1. Commissioned two consultancies to undertake capacity gap assessment of ASARECA and its country-level partners. - 2.
-Engaged a consultant who developed an implementation framework for strengthening partnership and collaborative capacities of the organizations and their engagement at the national, Regional Economic Communities (RECs), African Union (AU), and the Europen Union (EU) levels.
-This activity aims to promote climate relevant science, technology and innovation within ASARECA member countries;

-- 3. Convened a virtual meeting with CAADP country Focal Persons and identified a roadmap for addressing country-based climate-relevant science, technology and innovation (STI) indicators. - 4.
-Initiated processes towards development of an accountability framework based on the East African Community's regional agriculture joint sector review (JSR) action plan;
+- Commissioned two consultancies to undertake capacity gap assessment of ASARECA and its country-level partners. - an implementation framework for strengthening partnership and collaborative capacities of the organizations and their engagement at the national, Regional Economic Communities (RECs), African Union (AU), and the Europen Union (EU) levels.
+This activ- - ity aims to promote climate relevant science, technology and innovation within ASARECA member countries: - 3.
+Convened a virtual meeting with CAADP country Focal Persons and identified a roadmap for addressing country-based climate-relevant science, technology and innovation (STI) indicators. - Initiated processes towards development of an accountability framework based on the East African Communi-

-- 5. Initiated upgrading of selected operational systems, especially the filing system for archiving of project documents and knowledge products as well as upgrading of the monitoring, evaluation and learning (MEL) system; and - 6.
+- ty's regional agriculture joint sector review (JSR) action plan; - 5.
+Initiated upgrading of selected operational systems, especially the filing system for archiving of project documents and knowledge products as well as upgrading of the monitoring, evaluation and learning (MEL) system; and - 6.
 Convened a dialogue on Agricultural Research for Development (AR4D) priorities with the Committee of the NARI Directors General.